mahajanparth19/Automin_Submission/README.md

 # Automin_Submission
-This is the repo for submission for AutoMin
+This repo cntains the official submission of team AutoMinuters for AutoMin-2021 @ interspeech